-Can Two Competing On-Demand Service Platforms be Both Profitable?
+Can Two Competing On-Demand Service Platforms be Profitable?

 Date Written: November 10, 2018

-Keywords: On-Demand Economy, Duopoly, Two-sided markets, Platform Competition
+Keywords: On-Demand Economy, Non-cooperative Game, Increasing Return, Network Externality, Two-sided Markets, Platform Competition

 Suggested Citation: Suggested Citation